Juillermo/ABC/README.md

 ## Packages

+For running the model, you will need the following packages:

-- numpy
+- numpy = 1.22.3
-- scipy
+- scipy = 1.8.0
-- pandas
+- pandas = 1.4.2
-- networkx
-- cmdstanpy (pystan)
+- cmdstanpy = 1.1.0 (pystan = 3.2.0)
-- matplotlib
+- matplotlib = 3.5.1
-- seaborn
+- seaborn = 0.13.1

+For obtaining results, you will additionally need the following packages:

+- networkx = 2.8
-- bokeh
+- bokeh = 3.3.0

 ## Using the model